-- we verified that the Statement presents the business model and a description of principal risks associated with all the consolidated entities' activities, including where relevant and proportionate, the risks associated with their business relationships, their products or services, as well as their policies, measures and the outcomes thereof, including performance indicators associated to the principal risks; - we referred to documentary sources and conducted interviews to: - assess the process of selecting and validating the principal risks as well as the consistency of the outcomes, including the key performance indicators used, with respect to the principal risks and the policies presented, and - corroborate the qualitative information (measures and outcomes) that we considered to be the most important; - we verified that the Statement covers the scope of consolidation, i.e. all the consolidated entities in accordance with article L. 233-16 of the French Commercial Code; - we obtained an understanding of the internal control and risk management procedures implemented by the entity and assessed its data collection process to ensure the completeness and fairness of the Information; - for the key performance indicators and other quantitative outcomes that we considered to be the most important, we implemented: - analytical procedures to verify the proper consolidation of the data collected and the consistency of any changes in those data; - tests of details, using sampling techniques, in order to verify the proper application of the definitions and procedures and reconcile the data with the supporting documents.
-This work was carried out on a selection of contributing entities and covers 100% of the consolidated data selected for these tests; - we assessed the overall consistency of the Statement based on our knowledge of all the consolidated entities.
+- we verified that the Statement provides the information required under Article R. 225-105 II of the French Commercial Code, where relevant with respect to the principal risks, and includes, where applicable, an explanation for the absence of the information required under Article L. 225-102-1 III, paragraph 2 of the French Commercial Code; - we verified that the Statement presents the business model and a description of principal risks associated with all the consolidated entities' activities, including where relevant and proportionate, the risks associated with their business relationships, their products or services, as well as their policies, measures and the outcomes thereof, including performance indicators associated to the principal risks; - > we referred to documentary sources and conducted interviews to: - assess the process of selecting and validating the principal risks as well as the consistency of the outcomes, including the key performance indicators used, with respect to the principal risks and the policies presented, and - corroborate the qualitative information (measures and outcomes) that we considered to be the most important(1); - ▶ we verified that the Statement covers the scope of consolidation, i.e. all the consolidated entities in accordance with Article L. 233-16 of the French Commercial Code; - we obtained an understanding of the internal control and risk management procedures implemented by the entity and assessed its data collection process to ensure the completeness and fairness of the Information; - ▶ for the key performance indicators and other quantitative outcomes that we considered to be the most important(2), we implemented: - analytical procedures to verify the proper consolidation of the data collected and the consistency of any changes in those data, - tests of details, using sampling techniques, in order to verify the proper application of the definitions and procedures and reconcile the data with the supporting documents.
+This work was carried out on a selection of contributing entities(3) and covers 100% of the consolidated data selected for these tests; - ▶ we assessed the overall consistency of the Statement based on our knowledge of all the consolidated entities.